thebugcode/movingtothenetherlands/README.md

 ## What will my monthly expenses look like?

-Here they are for a single individual living frugally in a shared house, but a private room with little expenses.
+Here they are for a single individual living frugally in a private room of a large house.

-Rent : 600E
+- Rent : 600E

-Food: 300E
+- Food: 300E

-Public transport: 100E for a monthly pass in Amsterdam.
+- Public transport: 100E for a monthly pass in Amsterdam.

-Health insurance: 100E monthly, lowest insurance you can get.
+- Health insurance: 100E monthly, lowest insurance you can get.

-Phone subscription: 20E
+- Phone subscription: 20E

-Utilities: Usually included in the room price  otherwise 100E gas + electricity, 50E Internet , 20E - water charge.
+- Utilities: Usually included in the room price  otherwise 100E gas + electricity, 50E Internet , 20E - water charge.

-*Total* - 1150E net.
+*Total* - 1150E net without utilities.

 Here are calculations for 2 people living  comfortably in their own 2 bedroom home purchased or rented:
-Rent/Mortgage : 1300E
+- Rent/Mortgage : 1300E

-Food: 500E
+- Food: 500E

-Public transport: 100E for a monthly pass in Amsterdam per person.
+- Public transport: 100E for a monthly pass in Amsterdam per person.

-Health insurance: 100E monthly, lowest insurance you can get per person.
+- Health insurance: 100E monthly, lowest insurance you can get per person.

-Phone subscription: 25E per person.
+- Phone subscription: 25E per person.

-Utilities: 100E gas + electricity, 50E Internet + TV , 20E - water charge.
+- Utilities: 100E gas + electricity, 50E Internet + TV , 20E - water charge.

 *Total* - 2320E net monthly.